raphaelyancey/ecartebleue-cli-api/README.md

 # ecartebleue-cli

 Command-line interface for VISA e-Carte Bleue service.

-Generates a credit card number, an expiration date and a CCV.
+Generates a credit card number, an expiration date and a CCV holding the specified amount.

 ## Requirements